Kongthong: Conservation and development

 The villagers, who have concerns for the survivability of their unique tradition of jingrwai iawbei tunes as the names of inhabitants, have been demanding an upgrade of the school to higher classes and teaching of the whistling language in the school.
-Silbo Gomero whistling language in Canary Islands with 22,000 practitioners and Turkish bird language with 10,000 practitioners are taught in the school and both were recognised as the UNESCO Intangible Cultural Heritage in 2013 and 2017 respectively.
-Whereas, jingrwai iawbei, with only 700 practitioners, is not taught in the school, thus causing the concerns for its conservation.
+Silbo Gomero whistling language in the Canary Islands with 22,000 practitioners and the Turkish bird language with 10,000 practitioners are taught in schools and both were recognised as an UNESCO Intangible Cultural Heritage in 2013 and 2017 respectively.
+By comparison, jingrwai iawbei, with only 700 practitioners, is not taught in school, thus raising concerns for its conservation.
 Dr Piyashi Dutta, a published researcher on jingrwai iawbei, highlighted the challenges in documenting this whistling language which is just a floating sound without the lyrics or proper musical scale.

-RSS affiliates Seva Bharati and Rakesh Sinha - a member of the Parliament of India, have adopted Kongthong village for its development.
+RSS affiliates Seva Bharati and Rakesh Sinha - a member of the Parliament of India, have adopted Kongthong village for development.